polar-app/polar-app/_posts/2019-04-11-Polar-Mission-Statement.md

 We may also engage in data partnerships which will be disclosed and will only do so for the benefits of our user base.

-For example, data partnerships with universities performing scientific analysis of the data for the benefits of our users.

 Basically, we're not interested in doing anything evil and will only use your data for your benefit.